mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.4 - 12-4-17 =
+* Fixed: compatibility issue with the latest UpdraftPlus Backups plugin version
+* Fixed: compatibility issue with the latest iThemes Security plugin version
+* Fixed: an issue with updating certain plugins
+* Fixed: an issue with installing certain plugins
+* Fixed: an issue with logging the BackupBuddy backups for client reports
+* Fixed: an issue with syncing sites that run older versions of the BackupBuddy plugin
+* Fixed: an issue with calculating site size on Windows servers
+* Fixed: an issue with disabling Pro modules for the iThemes Security plugin
+* Fixed: an issue with saving Amazon S3 settings for the UpdraftPlus extension
+* Added: support for the upcoming extension
+* Added: support for the new MainWP iThemes Security Extension options
+* Added: support for the search by Title option
+* Added: support for the new MainWP UpdraftPlus Extension options
+* Added: support for the new MainWP Buddy Extension options
+* Added: support for the new version of the MainWP WooCommerce Status extension
+* Added: the mainwp-child-get-total-size hook for disabling the get total size of a site function
+* Updated: the process for displaying info for scheduled posts and pages

 = 3.4.3 - 8-24-17 =
 * Fixed: an issue with saving Bulk Setting Manager keys on some HTTPS sites